-Members were advised that the circulated correspondence had been received from The Integrated Education Fund regarding their Position Paper on An Independent Review of Education and the IEF & Ulster University Future Schools Pathways project.
+Members are advised that the enclosed correspondence has been received from The Integrated Education Fund regarding their Position Paper on An Independent Review of Education and the IEF & Ulster University Future Schools Pathways project.

-The Integrated Education Fund had asked if it could make a short presentation to the Community Planning Committee, highlighting the work in support of their Position Paper on Independent Review of Education and on the project with Ulster University on Future Schools Pathways project.
+The Integrated Education Fund has asked if it could make a short presentation to the Community Planning Committee, highlighting the work in support of their Position Paper on Independent Review of Education and on the project with Ulster University on Future Schools Pathways project.